The Ultimate Guide to Puppy Training: Everything You Need to Know

 If you live in an apartment or condo, indoor puppy training can be a challenge.
 To prevent accidents and destructive behavior, try providing your pup with plenty of chew toys and exercise opportunities.
 Kong toys filled with peanut butter or yogurt can keep your pup occupied for hours, while daily walks or runs can help release excess energy.
 Additionally, consider investing in a puppy playpen or baby gate to restrict your pup’s access to certain areas of your home.

-How soon can I begin obedience training with my puppy?
+How soon can I begin teaching my puppy basic commands after bringing them home?

 Scroll to Top